build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 Error: The connection was lost.
 ```

-Navigating to StepFunctions console in our current (primary) test Region should show at least one invocation of the JITR state-machine with a success.
+Navigating to StepFunctions console in our current (primary) test Region, should show at least one invocation of the JITR state-machine with a success.

 ![Image showing the invocation of the JITR state-machine.](images/jitr-statemachine-success.png)

-In our other (replication) Region we should see an successful invocation of the replication state-machine.
+In our other (replication) Region we should see a successful invocation of the replication state-machine.

 ![Image showing the invocation of the JITR state-machine.](images/replicate-statemachine-success.png)